svillars/pizza-company/README.md

 The program will allow users to choose toppings from a drop down list.

+The program will display what was ordered by the user.

 The program will calculate and show the user the cost of their order.

 ### License